easyparkgroup/k8s-workshop/ws-host-README.md

 in `README.md` and `ingress.yaml`

-### Right after finishing workshop, delete the k8s cluster and project
+### After finishing workshop, delete the k8s cluster and project

 Otherwise cluster running for a month costs ~50 eur.